julien-amar/hacking-journey/0x0A - Stack overflow/README.md

 ### Solution

-`gets` function is not limited on the buffer size, causing possible overflow of variable that are stored in lower addresses.
+`gets` function does not limit the buffer size, causing a possible overflow if the provided input is larger than the buffer size.

-The goal here is to send a content too fill the buffer, and override the `changeme` variable that is located next to the end of the `buffer` in the stack.
+The goal here is to send a content to fill the buffer, and override the `changeme` variable that is located next to the end of the `buffer` in the stack.

 ```
 $ ./stack-zero